Vikes is a development cooperation foundation specialized in freedom of expression and the media

 We promote freedom of expression in developing countries

-Vikes had a total of 15 media organizations, media houses, or trade unions as partners in El Salvador, Guatemala, Honduras, Kenya, Myanmar, Nepal, Nicaragua, Somalia, Tanzania, and Uganda.
-In addition to concrete outputs such as articles and documentaries, the capacity of partners is strengthened, which in turn strengthens local civil society.
+In 2025, Vikes worked with 15 media organizations, media outlets, and journalists’ associations in El Salvador, Guatemala, Honduras, Kenya, Myanmar, Nepal, Nicaragua, Somalia, Tanzania, and Uganda.
+Alongside concrete outputs such as news stories and documentaries, our work strengthens the capacity of partner organizations, supports local civil society, and contributes to democratic development.

 %